AIDevBytes/Custom-Dolphin-Models/readme.md

-# Custom Dolphin Llama 3 and Dolphin Mixtral Models
+# Custom Dolphin Llama 3 and Dolphin Mixtral Model Files

 This repo is a companion to the YouTube video titled: <a href="">Create your own CUSTOM Dolphin Llama 3 and Dolphin Mixtral models using Ollama</a>.
 You can find the custom model file named "custom-mixtral" to use as a starting pointing for creating your own custom Mixtral 8x7b model to be run with Ollama.